AliHamza-071/AI_ML_Engingeer/README.md

 # AI/ML Engineer Project Collection

 Welcome to the **AI/ML Engineer** repository!
-This repository consists of a collection of end-to-end Artificial Intelligence and Machine Learning projects.
-Each project demonstrates different aspects of AI/ML, including data preprocessing, modeling, evaluation, and application to real-world problems.
+This repository showcases a collection of end-to-end Artificial Intelligence and Machine Learning projects, each demonstrating different aspects of real-world AI/ML solutions—from NLP and clustering to time-series anomaly and satellite image analysis.

 ---